Solving Probabilistic Verification Problems of Neural Networks using Branch and Bound: Experiments

 \subsection{Hardware}

-We run all our experiments in \cref{sec:experiments} and this section on a workstation running Ubuntu 22.04 with an Intel i7--4820K CPU, 32 GB of memory and no GPU (HW1).
-This CPU model is ten years old (introduced in late 2013) and has four cores and eight threads. \Textcite{ConverseFilieriGopinathEtAl2020} use an AMD EPYC 7401P CPU for their ACAS Xu robustness experiments, limiting their tool to use 46 threads and at most 4GB of memory.
-AMD EPYC 7401P was introduced in mid-2017, targeting servers. \Textcite{MarzariRoncolatoFarinelli2023} use a Ubuntu 22.04 workstation with an Intel i5--13600KF CPU and an Nvidia GeForce RTX 4070 Ti GPU.\@ This CPU was introduced in end-2022 and has 14 cores with 20 threads. \Cref{fig:hardware-compare-versus} contains the CPU comparison from \url{versus.com}.
+We run all our experiments on a workstation running Ubuntu 22.04 with an Intel i7--4820K CPU, 32 GB of memory and no GPU (HW1).
+This CPU model is ten years old (introduced in late 2013) and has four cores and eight threads.

+In comparison,~\textcite{ConverseFilieriGopinathEtAl2020} use an AMD EPYC 7401P CPU for their ACAS Xu robustness experiments, limiting their tool to use 46 threads and at most 4GB of memory.
+AMD EPYC 7401P was introduced in mid-2017, targeting servers. \Textcite{MarzariRoncolatoFarinelli2023} use a Ubuntu 22.04 workstation with an Intel i5--13600KF CPU and an Nvidia GeForce RTX 4070 Ti GPU.\@ This CPU was introduced in end-2022 and has 14 cores with 20 threads.

+\Cref{fig:hardware-compare-versus} contains the CPU comparison from \url{versus.com}.
 As the figure shows, our~HW1 is less performant when considering both the theoretical performance according to the hardware specification and the actual performance on a series of computational benchmarks.
 Therefore, HW1 is inferior in computation power to the hardware used by~\textcite{ConverseFilieriGopinathEtAl2020} and~\textcite{MarzariRoncolatoFarinelli2023}.
-Additional experiments on recent hardware are contained in \cref{sec:heuristics-additional}.